gulpjs/glob-stream/README.md

 - allowEmpty
   - Default is `false`
   - If true, won't emit an error when a glob pointing at a single file fails to match
-- Any through2 related options are documented in [through2][through2-url]

 This argument is passed directly to [node-glob][node-glob-url] so check there for more options